 Divorced-spouse benefits are available only if the marriage lasted ten years or more.
 If a couple marries and divorces twice, the remarriage must have occurred before the end of the calendar year following the divorce in order for the two marriages to count toward the ten years.
-If you are considering divorce, try to stick it out for at least ten years.
-Even if you would not be entitled to a divorced-spouse benefit because your primary insurance amount (PIA) is more than half your ex's PIA, there are (again) survivor benefits to think about.
-If the ex dies, a divorced person who has remained single or who remarried after age 60 can move up to the ex's benefit if it's higher-but only if the marriage lasted at least ten years.
+If clients are considering divorce, ask how long they've been married and encourage them to stick it out for at least ten years.
+This goes for younger clients, too, who aren't even thinking about Social Security yet.
+Even if a client would not be entitled to a divorced-spouse benefit because her primary insurance benefit (PIA) is more than half of the ex's PIA, there are (again) survivor benefits to think about.
+If the ex dies, a divorced person who has remained single or who remarried after age 60 can move up to the ex's benefit if it's higher but only if the marriage lasted at least ten years.

 In the complex world of retirement, Social Security, and Medicare, there are a lot of decisions to be made.
-Unfortunately, those decisions can have unintended consequences that negatively impact other areas of your life and financial security.
-And, especially when it comes to marriage, death, and divorce, you may not be able to dispassionately think through all of your options.
-It's always a good idea to discuss your choices with a financial professional, who will be able to walk you through these important decisions and help you make the choice that is right for you.
+Unfortunately, those decisions can have unintended consequences that negatively impact other areas of life and financial security.
+And, especially when it comes to marriage, death, and divorce, clients may not be able to dispassionately think through all of their options.
+It's a good idea to discuss all aspects of the situation with a financial professional versed in Social Security and Medicare before making any big decisions.

-Elaine Floyd, CFP® is Director of Retirement and Life Planning for Horsesmouth, LLC, where she helps people understand the practical and technical aspects of retirement income planning.
+Elaine Floyd, CFP[®] is Director of Retirement and Life Planning for Horsesmouth, LLC, where she helps people understand the practical and technical aspects of retirement income planning.